 Listen to your lungs and reduce your risk of cancer this new year

 Each year in Ireland, over 2,749 people are diagnosed with lung cancer.
 More than half of these cases are men.
 Smoking can be linked back to 90% of lung cancer diagnosis but we can help to reduce this number.
-This new year make it your business to look after your lungs, quit smoking and reduce your risk of cancer this new year.
+Currently more men than women smoke and men are more likely to start smoking at a younger age making them more open to the risks of lung cancer as they age.
+This new year make it your business to quit smoking listen to your lungs and reduce your risk of cancer this new year.

 Some of the changes you need to be on the lookout for when it comes to lung cancer are –